metal3-io/metal3-docs/design/fd-support-kcp.md

 between the BMH and its corresponding Kubernetes Node.
-The sync controller could be configured to sync zone labels (e.g.`topology.kubernetes.io/zone=my-fd-1`) placed on the BMH to the corrresponding Node.
+The sync controller could be configured to sync zone labels (e.g.`topology.kubernetes.io/zone=my-fd-1`) placed on the BMH to the corresponding Node.
 The operator would add this label to the BMH in addition to standard FD label described above
 (ie. `infrastructure.cluster.x-k8s.io/failure-domain=<my-fd-1>`).